brugal/wolfcamql/README-wolfcam.txt

                   blendfunc add
           }
   }

+  This will use the above shader for all rockets rendered.
+If you would like to use it only for the first or third person view you can rename it and use cg_firstPersonShaderWeaponRocketLauncher or cg_thirdPersonShaderWeaponRocketLauncher.
+Ex:  set cg_thirdPersonShaderWeaponRocketLauncher "myCustomShader/rocketl".

   Note:  Unlike Quake3e, 'screenMap' doesn't accept an image fallback option and 'tcGen environment' doesn't have a 'firstPerson' option.